 But what about the content?
 What does it generally contain?

 Most people think of text, text and then some more text… which is fine but textual content alone is not nearly enough, especially if you are looking to get your viewer hooked and reduce email bounce rate.

 If you are solely focusing on the text portion of your email marketing campaign then you are missing out on a pretty simple way to reduce email bounce rate.

 Add images, gifs, video, audio files, infographics – anything interesting that you can get your hands on.
 All this helps you to keep your reader engaged and compel them to visit your website to give your brand a thorough look.
 This not only helps to reduce email bounce rate but helps you to convert your lead into a customer as well.

 Furthermore, by adding visual content, your potential customer is likely to remember the content for a longer time.

-Even though the latter is more like a content marketing statistics, but the data says a great deal about your email content as well.
+Even though the latter is more like content marketing statistics, the data says a great deal about your email content as well.

 How can you make your email content are appealing by adding visual content?

 Here are a few ideas: